Wine Essentials

 Red wine being poured at Le Pavillon in New York City

-There are several ways to store wine after opening a bottle.
-The easiest way to store opened wine is to simply recork it and put it in the fridge.
-Yes, even red wine.
-The cool temperature will slow down the wine’s oxidation process.
-I take it a step further and use the Savino Connoisseur wine saver.
+The easiest way to store opened wine is to simply recork it and put it in the refrigerator.
+Store opened wine bottles upright to reduce the surface area of the wine exposed to oxygen.
+Yes, even red wine should go in the refrigerator after it is opened.
+The cool temperature and lack of light will slow down the wine’s oxidation process.
+I take it a step further and use the Savino Connoisseur Wine Saving Carafe.
 This glass carafe has a patented technology that keeps wine fresh for up to a week.
-I put it to the test with some leftover wine by putting half into the Savino Connoisseur and left half in a bottle at room temperature.
+I put it to the test with some leftover wine by putting half into the Savino Connoisseur and leaving half in a bottle at room temperature.
 After a week, the wine stored in the Savino was still fresh, while the wine left at room temperature was undrinkable.
-Some people swear by vacuum wine savers, but I find them too much trouble and to be unreliable.
+Some people swear by vacuum pump wine savers, but I find them too much trouble and to be unreliable.

 How to Store Opened Champagne and Sparkling Wine